Table of Contents

 The gastrointestinal tract in humans begins at the mouth, continuing through the esophagus, stomach, and the small and large intestines.
 The GI tract is about 9 meters in length.

 The human GI tract can be divided into two halves, namely:

 Upper Gastrointestinal Tract

 The upper GI consists of the following organs:

 It includes the teeth, tongue, and buccal mucous membranes containing the ends of the salivary glands that continue with the soft palate, floor of the mouth, and underside of the tongue.
 Mouth functions by chewing the food, constantly by the muscular action of the tongue, cheeks, teeth through the lower jaw and upper jaw.

 The pharynx is enclosed in the neck and throat which functions as part of both the digestive system and the respiratory system.
 It protects the food from entering the trachea and lungs.

 A muscular tube-like structure that functions by carrying food to the stomach.
-Once the chewed food reaches the esophagus from the mouth, the action of swallowing becomes involuntary and is controlled by the esophagus.
+Once the chewed food reaches the oesophagus from the mouth, the action of swallowing becomes involuntary and is controlled by the oesophagus.